nldlabs/nlddoc/docs/Overview/faq.md

 ### What is nlddoc?

-nlddoc (Nate Louis Dev Docs) is a zero-configuration tool for viewing and building markdown documentation.
+nlddoc is a zero-configuration tool for viewing and building markdown documentation.
 It wraps VitePress to provide an ultra-simple experience with no setup required.

 ### Why use nlddoc instead of VitePress directly?